scrimba/community/DOCS.md

 ![](https://github.com/scrimba/community/blob/master/img/record-button.png)

 This will bring up a record dialog.
-Here you can choose if you want to record audio, and whether or not you want to broadcast live:
+Here you can choose if you want to record audio, choose microphone, and whether or not you want to broadcast live:

 ![](https://github.com/scrimba/community/blob/master/img/record-dialog.png)